Chapter Sixteen

 Xandra followed, and asked in a quiet voice, knowing that it wasn’t something she was supposed to say, but mostly trusting Myrodyn not to take offense, “What if… killed yourself, too?
 Mean, just hypothetically.”

 Myrodyn laughed at that and led the way down the stairs.
 “Your dad would have to come with me… so to speak.
-He’s just as much as a piece worthy of capture on this great gameboard.
+He’s just as much a piece worthy of capture on this great gameboard.
 But let’s assume that whoever launched the attack on Acorn isn’t interested in power and connections and passwords and money as much as they’re simply interested in domain expertise about AI.
 Would my offing myself actually slow them down?”

 Xandra connected the dots.
 “There’s still Naresh and the Chinese guy…”